Trapped state at a dislocation in a weak magnetomechanical topological insulator: Introduction

-To illustrate the dislocation bound state in a WTI we can introduce an edge dislocation, which is essentially and extra partial line of sites into the system.
-If the extra partial line is parallel to the 1D TI chains (Fig.~\ref{fig:Concept}c), then the location where the extra line terminates (the dislocation core), will harbor a localized end-state from that 1D TI.
-The Burgers vector ${\bf{B}}$ of such a dislocation\footnote{A dislocation defect in the lattice is characterized by a mismatch between the beginning and end points when tracing a closed-loop of lattice translations around the dislocation core.
-The vector connecting the end and start point is the burgers vector ${\bf B}$ indicating the amount of translation} will be parallel to ${\bf{G}},$ and hence, if we apply the topological index theorem introduced in Ref. \cite{ran2009one} we can count the number of stable dislocation modes to be $n={\bf G}\cdot{\bf B}/2\pi\, \textrm{mod\ } 2$.
-Thus, if we insert an odd (even) number of partial lattice lines there will be one (zero) protected mid-gap modes.
+To illustrate the dislocation bound state in a WTI we can introduce an edge dislocation{, which is essentially} an extra partial line of sites into the system.
+If the partial line is parallel to the 1D TI chains (Fig.~\ref{fig:Concept}c), then {the termination of this extra line, i.e. the dislocation core,} will harbor a localized end-state from that 1D TI.
+The Burgers vector ${\bf{B}}$ of such a dislocation\footnote{A dislocation defect in the lattice is characterized by a mismatch between the beginning and end points when tracing a closed-loop of lattice translations around the dislocation core \cite{kittel1976introduction}.
+The vector connecting the end and start point is the Burgers vector ${\bf B}$ indicating the amount of translation in units of lattice constant.} will be parallel to ${\bf{G}},$ and hence, if we apply the topological index theorem introduced in Ref. \cite{ran2009one} we can count the number of stable dislocation modes to be $n={\bf G}\cdot{\bf B}/2\pi\, \textrm{{modulo}\ } 2$.
+For the example shown in Fig.~\ref{fig:Concept}(c) we have ${\bf G}=2\pi\hat{y}$ (setting lattice constant $a=1$) and ${\bf B}=-\hat{y}$, whereas in Fig.~\ref{fig:Concept}(d) {\bf G} remains the same but ${\bf B}=\hat{x}$.
+Thus, if we insert an odd (even) number of partial lattice lines there will be one (zero) protected mid-gap modes trapped at the dislocation core.
 While the picture described above provides a simple description of the interesting WTI phenomena in the decoupled limit, the remarkable thing is that it survives even when the chains are (strongly) coupled as long as the bulk gap does not close and the symmetries are preserved.
-Thus we would find that the edge states that existed on the edges parallel to the $y$-axis will couple to each other and disperse along the edge, and the dislocation defect traps a 0D mode that is exponentially localized on the dislocation core in a 2D system.
+Thus we would find that the edge states that exist on the edges parallel to the $y$-axis will couple to each other and disperse along the edge, and the dislocation defect traps a 0D mode that is exponentially localized on the dislocation core in a 2D system.
 If ${\bf B}$ is orthogonal to ${\bf G}$, however, no mode will be trapped at the dislocation defect (Fig.~\ref{fig:Concept}d).